jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 # Andres Osorio .
 Jarvis Consulting
 Recent Computer Science graduate with a background in Behaviour Analysis; I have experience in a wide variety of fields that have provided me with the right professional and personal skills needed to succeed in the Software world.
-90% of all the data in the world has been created in the last 2 years; Data Engineering resonates with me because there is a need for qualified individuals to make sense of it all and I love both engineering and the patterns that arise from data.
+The amount of data being created every year is growing at an exponential rate and will continue do so; Data Engineering resonates with me because there is a need for qualified individuals to make sense of it all and I love both engineering and the patterns that arise from data.
 I am responsible, reliable, organized, disciplined, hard-working, fast-learning and goal-oriented.

 ## Skills
 **Proficient:** Java, OOP, JUnit, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Maven

-**Competent:** : Rest APIs, Mockito, SpringBoot, C, Go, HTML, CSS, JavaScript/Node/Vue, Android Development
+**Competent:** REST APIs, Mockito, SpringBoot, C, Go, HTML, CSS, JavaScript/Node/Vue, Android Development

 **Familiar:** Blockchain, Operating Systems, AI/Machine Learning, CyberSecurity